 Typically we use 9 – 10′ rated #6 or #7 for salmon fishing paired with our specially designed SST dry fly line, with an elongated rear taper for picking up maximum line and a compact front taper for turning over bombers into a wind.

 For char we’d recommend a 9′ – 10′ #5 or #6 rod.

 Hunt River Lodge is located in northeastern Labrador, Canada, approximately 246 kilometres north of the nearest paved commercial airport of Goose Bay (YYR).
 The Inuit village of Hopedale (YHO) is 31 kilometres to the southeast and has a 750-meter gravel airstrip.

 Why use LOOP Travel?

-Our decades of experience between the teams and plethora of knowledge is second to known.
-Our team members know destinations backwards, having spent many years guiding, managing & fishing these lodges.
+Our decades of experience between the teams and plethora of knowledge is second-to-none.
+Our team members know all of our destinations backwards, having spent many years guiding, managing & fishing these lodges.

 On the Hunt River we are using single-handed rods for all occasions.
 Typically we use 9 – 10′ rated #6 or #7 for salmon fishing, paired with our specially designed SST dry fly line, with an elongated rear taper for picking up maximum line and a compact front taper for turning over bombers into a wind.